Learn more about AIM HIGH funding at IL Public 4-year schools!

 The Maine West Scholarship Fund (formerly Dollars for Scholars) exists to raise scholarship money to be given to Maine West students to help with the cost of ANY post-secondary education.

 Your participation and support is essential to the success of the program.
 Money is raised from memberships, corporate and staff donations, snack sales on final exam days and an Annual Raffle.

-THANKS TO YOU, OUR STAFF, AND OUR CORPORATE SPONSORS, WE WERE ABLE TO GIVE 47 ($1,000) SCHOLARSHIPS TO STUDENTS FROM THE CLASS OF 2016!
+THANKS TO YOU, OUR STAFF, AND OUR CORPORATE SPONSORS, WE WERE ABLE TO GIVE over 50 ($1,000) SCHOLARSHIPS TO STUDENTS IN THE LAST THREE YEARS!

-Please join us in our efforts to make this year another successful one by becoming a sponsor/member
+Please join us in our efforts to make this year another successful one by becoming a sponsor

 Our Contact Information

 Written correspondence and contributions should be addressed to: